timescale/docs/mst/security.md

 Service instances and the underlying virtual machines use full volume encryption.
 The encryption method uses LUKS, with a randomly generated ephemeral key per each instance, and per volume.
-The keys are never re-used, and are disposed of when the instance ius destroyed.
+The keys are never re-used, and are disposed of when the instance is destroyed.
 This means that a natural key rotation occurs with roll-forward upgrades.
 By default, the LUKS mode is `aes-xts-plain64:sha256`, with a 512-bit key.